 Future of Nursing 2020-2030 Report Delayed Until Spring 2021

-The National Academy of Medicine (NAM) has announced a delay in the release of its second future of nursing report to the spring of 2021.
-The shift comes after the NAM updated the report’s statement of task to consider newly emerging evidence related to the COVID-19 global pandemic and include recommendations regarding the role of nurses in responding to the crisis.
+The National Academy of Medicine (NAM) has announced a delay in the release of its second future of nursing report to the spring of 2021 and an upcoming webinar featuring representatives from the NAM study committee who will share updates on the study’s status.
+The shift in the report timing comes after the NAM updated the publication’s statement of task to consider newly emerging evidence related to the COVID-19 global pandemic and include recommendations regarding the role of nurses in responding to the crisis.

 Initially planned for release in December 2020, the report, Future of Nursing 2020-2030, supported by the Robert Wood Johnson Foundation, has now been expanded to include the dramatically changed context and rapidly deployed changes in clinical care, nurse education, nursing leadership, and nursing-community partnerships as a result of the pandemic.
 This content is in addition to the anticipated report recommendations that chart a path for the nursing profession to give everyone a fair and just opportunity for health, reduce health inequities, and improve the health and well-being of the U.S. population in the 21st century.